 Roland and Octavia were about halfway down the mountain when raindrops began tapping upon what little fall foliage was left on the trees.
 The trail became muddy, the rocks and roots slick, which slowed their descent considerably.
 Now they were on Route 86 heading east toward Wilmington, the heat blasting as Roland eased the car into the darkness ahead.
 Wet and exhausted, there was nothing that sounded better than some hot food, a cold beer, and dry clothes.

 Then, they saw her.
 She appeared out of the rainy gloom, first as a hazy figure then more clearly as the car approached.
 The woman's jacket was drenched and her long, gray hair was pulled back in a loose pony tail.
-Her skin was pulled tight against her face and her cheekbones were pronounced, making her other features appear sunken.
+Her skin was taut against her face and her cheekbones were pronounced, making her other features appear sunken.
 She walked slowly, deliberately, and there was an unsteadiness to her gait.
-She was alone in the cold and the damp, hands stuffed into her pants, head down and shoulders slumped.
+She was alone in the cold and the damp, hands stuffed into her pants pockets, head down and shoulders slumped.

 “We have to help her," Octavia said, almost robotically.
 “Roland.
 You have to stop.”